Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 Most professional readers have specific expectations for when certain plot points should happen and will take score according to the general page count guidelines Snyder shares.

-For instance, if your ‘Break into Two’ moment is on page 45 (as has happened to me), then you know the reader will probably feel that your Act one is running way too long.
+For instance, if your ‘Break into Two’ moment is on page 45 (as has happened to me), then you know the reader will probably feel that your Act One is running way too long.

 Why shouldn’t you use the Blake Snyder beat sheet?